debrajhyper/LearningAlgorithms/README.md

  3. This repo is only to help you to read books or stuff and you should be able to resolve doubts on your own.
  4. Pages will be Uploaded two times : 1st-upload -> around 12-1pm and 2nd-upload -> around 6-8pm.
  5. No. of pages will not exceed 50 per day.
- 6. If you all still want to connect folks, join the telegram group - t.me/joinchat/WAqL-T_VVlk5NTY1
+ 6. If you all still want to connect folks, join the telegram group - https://t.me/joinchat/SYfeI9zUKrFhODk1
  7. All the best.

+Benefits:-
+ 1. You will learn how to resolve a doubt and learn stuff on your own.
+ 2. You will develop a reading habit, even if it's digital.
+ 3. You will manage time to complete this book on your own.
+ 4. You will know how to manage time while writing notes by noticing what should be written in notes.
+ 5. You are awesome in every way, You can take as much time you need to complete this book.
 --------------------------------------------------------------------------------------------------
 -> Syllabus (Introduction to Algorithms, Cormen - book used)